Hope Cooke: Later life

 With child support from Namgyal and an inheritance from her grandparents, Cooke rented an apartment in the Yorkville area of New York City.
 This time around, she felt "profoundly displaced" in the city and started going on walking tours and then creating her own.
 She studied Dutch journals, old church sermons, and newspaper articles to acquaint herself with the city and lectured on the social history of New York.
 She wrote a weekly column, "Undiscovered Manhattan", for the Daily News.
 Her books include an award-winning memoir of her life in Sikkim, Time Change: An Autobiography (1981), an off-the-beaten-path guide to New York, Seeing New York, developed from her walking tours, and, with Jacques d'Amboise, she published Teaching the Magic of Dance.

-Cooke remarried in 1983 to Mike Wallace, a Pulitzer Prize-winning historian and Distinguished Professor of History at John Jay College of Criminal Justice.
+Cooke remarried in 1983 to Mike Wallace, a Pulitzer Prize–winning historian and Distinguished Professor of History at John Jay College of Criminal Justice.
 They later divorced.
-Hope Cooke's son, Prince Palden, a New York banker and financial advisor, married Kesang Deki Tashi and has a son and three daughters.
+Her son, Prince Palden, a New York banker and financial advisor, married Kesang Deki Tashi and has a son and three daughters.
 Cooke's daughter, Princess Hope, graduated from Milton Academy and Georgetown University, and married (and later divorced) Thomas Gwyn Reich, Jr., a US Foreign Service officer; she later remarried, to Yep Wangyal Tobden.

 Cooke lived in London for a few years before returning to the United States, where she now lives in Brooklyn and currently works as a writer, historian, and lecturer.
 She was a consultant for PBS's New York: A Documentary Film (1999–2001).
-Cooke is a regular contributor to book reviews and magazines and also lectures widely.
+Cooke has contributed to book reviews and magazines and lectured widely.

+Controversies

+Cooke faced controversy during her tenure as queen due to allegations of being an agent of the CIA, purportedly promoting American interests and opposing Sikkim's merger with India.
+Her American background fueled suspicions of CIA influence in Sikkim's affairs.